Toyota Auris Touring Sports Hybrid interior and comfort

 Although every Auris Hybrid has the Toyota Touch 2 infotainment system fitted as standard, the range of functions depends on trim.
 You’ll need to go for Icon Tech for sat nav, and Design for voice recognition.

 Models with sat nav can access online services such as Google StreetView and real-time traffic information when your smartphone is connected to the system.
 The range-topping Excel also adds voice control, text-to-speech announcements and 3D mapping by TomTom.
-However, the system isn’t the slickest to use, and is outperformed by the technology in the Hyundai Ioniq and Kia Niro.
+Despite all this, the system looks dated, is a pain to use and doesn't offer Apple CarPlay or Android Auto, making it one of the worst systems in the class.